KacperKluska/QiuzApp/README.md

 This is the Quiz App.
 You will get 5 questions, try to answer correctly to all of them.

+## Prerequisites

+You need to have `node` installed on your computer

 ## Run the app

 To run the app, follow the steps: